FabianGentner/blockip/documentation/source/endpoints-whitelist.rst

         A comment describing the reason the address should be whitelisted.
 Required.

     :status 401: If the user is not logged in.
-    :status 403: If the user lacks the role `apps/blockip/whitelister`, or `apps/blockip/network-whitelister` if the request was to whitelist a block of IP addresses.
+    :status 403: If the user lacks the role *whitelister*, or *network-whitelister* if the request was to whitelist a block of IP addresses.
     :status 400: If the IP address is malformed or the comment is missing.
     :status 409: If whitelisting the IP address would conflict with a blacklisted IP address.